 Our competition proposal for Arenakvarteret School has been created knowing that, the physical settings set the foundation for lifelong learning and are a part of developing a sustainable world.
 The students learn about sustainability, energy and the environment because it is a natural part of their everyday.
 E.g., the waste system is visible, teacher and student can include the school’s own solar panels in learning about energy sources of the future, the students can grow and tend to their own plants, and they can test the heat-isolating properties of the climate screen using a thermographic camera.

 Overall, in our competition proposal we have worked with a sustainability strategy where social elements and learning are as central as the building’s energy design, materials and climate screen as well as waste management, water usage and a healthy indoor climate.
-In our competition proposal we have hereby made sure that Arenakvarteret School will have integrated sustainability points concerning both social and environmental aspects.
+In our competition proposal we have hereby made sure that Arenakvarteret School will have integrated sustainability initiatives concerning both social and environmental aspects.
 A low use of energy and water is among the proposal’s environmental actions because the solutions we have worked with are optimised in relation to the use of sustainable energy, use of natural heating, lighting and ventilation as well as reuse of rainwater.
-The materials we have worked with are robust, aesthetic, durable, low-maintenance and sustainable.
+The materials we have worked with are robust, aesthetic, durable and low-maintenance.
 E.g., we have worked with wood as a recurring material in the whole building – e.g. on the façade.
-The centrality of flexibility in our proposal for the school architecture makes the building sustainable since it can be adapted to changes in the future needs for learning.
+The centrality of flexibility in our proposal for the school architecture makes the building future-proof since it can be adapted to changes in the future needs for learning.

 - Københavns kommune